Chemistry only

 absorbing essential ions from the soil through their roots.

-Perhaps the three most essential elements from the list above that a plant requires in relatively large amounts are
+Perhaps the three most essential elements from the list above that a plant requires in relatively large amounts to be healthy are

 nitrogen (N), phosphorus (P) and